Ali & Nino

 “The story [A&N], undoubtedly, could not have been written with the same poignancy and pain had it been penned in 1936 – 16 years after the tragic events had occurred.
 Time anesthetizes and blurs the memory.
 The throbbing pain ceases.
 It only seems logical that the novel was written much earlier.”

 In other words: Essad Bey was very well able to bring alive the time which was just two decades ago, in Ali & Nino.
-He has proven this with his biography on Mohammed in which he depicts a time which is more than fourteen hundred decades ago.
+He has proven this with his biography on Mohammed in which he depicts a time which is more than fourteen hundred years ago.

 Example 3